lpecyna/SoftSlidingAgent/README.md

 ## Installation

 1. Install "SoftSlidingGym" by following the instructions in [SoftSlidingGym](https://github.com/lpecyna/SoftSlidingGym) repository.
-Then, copy the "SoftSlidingGym" code to softgym folder in the SoftAgent root directory so we have the following file structure:
+Then, copy the "SoftSlidingGym" code to softgym folder in the SoftSlidingAgent root directory so we have the following file structure:
     ```
-    Softagent_rope_followig
+    SoftSlidingAgent
     ├── curl
     ├── ...
     ├── softgym